Table of Contents

 These filters are made out of natural, untreated paper.
 Since it is unbleached, this coffee paper is slightly brown in color.
 This filter is more environment-friendly than bleached filters.
 Color is the primary indicator for bleached vs unbleached filters.
 If the filter appears too white, then it has been treated with chlorine.

 There are several different sizes of disposable coffee filters available as well.
 Most people will use sizes two and four for brewing coffee.
+It is also commonly used with drip coffee makers.

 Metal coffee filters are made out of a fine metal mesh and have a hard plastic frame.
 They work in the same way as a disposable filter.
 However, unlike disposable coffee filters, metal filters are reusable.
 That’s why we also referred to as permanent coffee filters.
 Like the disposable filter, these filters can also be used to prepare a cold brew.